alex-kas/nec_terrain/README.md

 ### Another concept

 The just presented concept lacks an independent recovery because any start eventually depends on `/system` which is unique.
-This means that if you mess up `/system` directory you have great chances not too boot anymore.
+This means that if you mess up `/system` directory you have great chances not to boot anymore.

 *Note that the original recovery lacks of ability to restore `/system` either.
 Stock recovery presumes your `/system` could not be modified*